 Carried interest also known as “carry” is the share of profit earned by a Private equity fund or fund manager on the exit of investment done by the fund.
 This is the most important of total remuneration earned by Fund manager.

 It can be on the deal basis that earned on every deal or on whole fund basis.
 Generally, the split in profits among the limited partners that is the investors and the general partner that is fund manager is 80:20.

 Remember, Carried Interest in private equity is not earned automatically.
 It will be earned by a fund manager only when the profits of a fund exceed a specified return.
 This specified return is known as the Hurdle rateHurdle RateThe hurdle rate in capital budgeting is the minimum acceptable rate of return (MARR) on any project or investment required by the manager or investor.
 It is also known as the company’s required rate of return or target rate..
 If the fund manager is unable to achieve the hurdle rate, it won’t be entitled to receive any carried interest.

 Carried Interest Example

 Assuming a Private equity fund is having a carried interest of 20 % for the fund manager and a hurdle rate of 10 %.
 When the profits are realized by a PE Fund then these profits shall be first allocated to the limited partner that is Investors.
-This process shall be repeated till the time these profits reach a cumulative IRR of 10%.
+This process shall be repeated until the time these profits reach a cumulative IRR of 10%.
 This 10% shall be calculated on the capital amounts that have been contributed by the investors.
 Any profits over and above 10%, shall be split between the General Partner & Limited Partner using a ratio of 20% for the General Partner and the remaining 80% for the Limited Partner.

 How do Carried Interest works?